Photographs about America 4219-SD043

 Social competences

-- he understands the importance of reflection on the cultural work of images and their significance for the democratic society
+- recognize the importance of critical reflection on the cultural work of images and their role in shaping public discourse, collective memory, and democratic society;

 Assessment criteria